barwein/BayesProxyNets/README.md

-# Estimating Causal Effects Using Proxies of the Interference Network
+# Bayesian Estimation of Causal Effects Using Proxies of a Latent Interference Network

 See preprint at (arXiv link here).